-Kryton is now firmly established as the world’s leading concrete waterproofing solutions provider.
+Kryton is now firmly established as the world’s leading Smart Concrete® solutions provider.

-As a result of the company’s solutions-based approach, Kryton had a product line with over a hundred products.
-In 2006, the management team made the pivotal decision to eliminate most of the 150 products and kept only 12, to focus on its core business of concrete waterproofing; the market that gave Kryton its start in 1973.
+As a result of the company’s solutions-based approach, Kryton had a product line with over 100 products.
+In 2006, the management team made the pivotal decision to eliminate most of the 150 products and keep only 12 so they could focus on the core business of concrete waterproofing, the market that gave Kryton its start in 1973.

-In 2006 when Kryton moved to its new headquarters, they built the largest concrete permeability testing laboratory in North America, as it was science and research that has always given Kryton its edge over the decades.
+In 2006, when Kryton moved to their new headquarters, they built the largest concrete permeability testing laboratory in North America, as science and research has always given Kryton an edge over the decades.

 The 90s were a critical point for Kryton.
 It was realized that new talent could pave the way for a true global reach.
 Ron asked his daughter Kari to join the company in 1991 and after a long talk, they shook hands and she was on board.

-Kari focused on Kryton’s KIM admixture and worked on driving it in specification documents through professional organizations such as ACI and Construction Specifications Canada, among others.
+Kari focused on Kryton’s KIM admixture and worked on driving it in specification documents through professional organizations such as the American Concrete Institute and Construction Specifications Canada, among others.